It all started with a burnt galette.

 It was 8:00pm and I was just getting started on making dinner.
 Earlier that evening, I had decided that I would try making my first galette.
 A goat cheese, potato & leek galette.
 There are endless resources online for a recipe and technique tips, and bonus, I had just recently acquired a cookbook that praised how simple galettes were to make.
 Quoting from that book (which is my favorite cookbook regardless of how this story ends), "my essential, beginner-friendly dough".
 This is absolutely something I want to take on for tonight's dinner, I effortlessly thought.

-Typically, my husband sweetly congratulates me for what I made for dinner.
+Typically, my family sweetly congratulates me for what I made for dinner.
 The night of the potato leek galette, I got a "it's amazing how you can both burn and undercook the same thing."
-We both laughed and I haven't dared to make another galette since.
+We all laughed and I haven't dared to make another galette since.

 I knew that I couldn't possibly be the only home cook out there that felt so encouraged to try a new recipe and then quickly was so discouraged during cook time by surprises that popped up.
 This is where Fēst comes in.
 Fēst leverages the knowledge, skill, talent and cooking instinct of professional chefs in real-time video cooking classes for home cooks.
 All of our cooking and baking classes begin with an introduction to the recipe, and the chef will instruct the home cook to pull out all of the ingredients and equipment needed for the recipe.
 Then, chef will give a high level run down of the recipe steps.
 Because, surprises aren't always fun.
 Then, while the home cook is cutting, chopping, measuring, heating, cooking, baking, mixing, chef will be watching, giving guidance and feedback, and helping to troubleshoot until the dish is finished and plated.